|March 25, 2025

 Selection of berries in rows

-Insoluble fiber is even more anti-inflammatory than soluble fiber, and it curbs ghrelin, the hormone that makes you hungry, for several hours post-meal.
-As a result, you tend to eat less when you get plenty of insoluble fiber.
+Insoluble fiber supports gut health and helps you feel full after meals.[10]
+It helps curb ghrelin, the hormone that triggers hunger, for several hours after a meal.
+As a result, you may eat less when you get enough insoluble fiber.[11]

 • Amaranth